NSCA CPT Study Guide

 Guidelines for Choosing Exercises

 For novice and beginning clients, trainers need to look at having more of a training base building focus.
-Typically, this is with the use of assistance exercises and basic core exercise.
-A basic philosophy is choosing one exercise for each of the major muscle groups of the body to focus on for each workout.
+Typically, this is with the use of assistance exercises and basic core exercises.
+A basic philosophy is choosing one exercise for each of the body’s major muscle groups to focus on for each workout.

-When training an athlete, it is important to have exercises that will train relevant movement patterns for their sport.
+When training an athlete, it is important to have exercises to train relevant movement patterns for their sport.

 When working with clients with special needs, like injuries to the back or other recent pains, you should adapt the program to suit them.